lhdjung/scrutiny/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="75%" />

-Similarly, test means and standard deviations of binary data with DEBIT:
+Similarly, use DEBIT to test means and standard deviations of binary
+data:

     pigs3